 Step 1: Sign Up for an Official Handicap Service

-To get a an official H.I., you need to post your scores through an authorized golf association.
+To get an official H.I., you need to post your scores through an authorized golf association.
 For most players in the United States, this means getting a GHIN (Golf Handicap and Information Network) number through your state or local golf association, often done right at your home club's pro shop or online.
 Once you have an account, you can post scores after every round you play.

 You need to post as few as three 18-hole scores (or six 9-hole scores) to get your first Handicap Index.
 The system automatically updates daily, so your H.I. remains a current reflection of your ability.